sbacky/Webscraper/README.md

 Returns:

 * dict[str, int]: an index of every word in content and a count of how many times that word appeared.
 Does not differentiate on case of word.
 For example, "word" and "Word" would be considered the same.

+## Releases

+### Version 1.0.0

+Displays counts of words in order from most occurrances to least occurances.
+Prints count of words to the console as a dictionary of tuples containing a string and an integer.

+Uses Search() from googlesearch module to search google with a given query and return a list of URLs.
+The number of URLs returned is set via num_results parameter on the Search method.
+This can be set from the Command line by passing the -n or --num-results flag and then an integer greater than 0.

+Uses requests module to perform GET requests to each URL in the list of URLs obtained from googlesearch.Search().
+Then uses Beautifulsoup4 to parse the HTML and pull all text from the `<body>...</body>`.

+Uses collections.Counter() to count each words occurance and place in a dictionary.
+Also used to modify dictionary by taking away common words and symbols that shouldnt be considered in the final result.

+Uses argparse to implement command line arguments for easy CLI use.
+See table [here](#webscraper)